Reasons Japan is business-like for new salary

 Getting Closer To The Dream

-The reasons for wishing to study in a Japanese university in the first place comes from the fact that I did a bachelor focused on languages, both English and Japanese.
-I had built a strong interest for the Japanese language in high-school and wished to have it be my main focus at university.
+The reason for wishing to study in a Japanese university in the first place comes from the fact that I did a bachelor’s focused on languages, both English and Japanese.
+I had built a strong interest in the Japanese language in high school and wished to have it be my main focus at university.
 I chose this bachelor program in particular because of the opportunity it offers to study the entire third year abroad.
 My main focus being Japanese, it seemed more than logical to apply to Japanese universities.

 Due to the world pandemic, I was unable to flight to Japan for the full length of my study at Keio University.
-I did the full first semester from my room in France, on my computer, adapting to Japan standard time.
-This period was discouraging as I was finally studying in a prestigious Japanese university but I was not able to physically put a foot in Japan… Thankfully the situation improved a bit and as soon as Japan announced the opening of its frontiers, I was at the Japanese Embassy of Paris, asking for a visa.
-In less than 2 weeks, everything was ready and I was finally flying to the land of the Mount Fuji.
-I was able to complete my final semester of bachelor on the campuses of Keio University.
+I did the full first semester from my room in France, on my computer, adapting to Japan’s standard time.
+This period was discouraging as I was finally studying at a prestigious Japanese university, but I was not able to physically put a foot in Japan.
+Thankfully, the situation improved a bit, and as soon as Japan announced the opening of its frontiers, I was at the Japanese Embassy in Paris, asking for a visa.
+In less than two weeks, everything was ready, and I was finally flying to the land of Mount Fuji.
+I was able to complete the final semester of my bachelor’s on the campuses of Keio University.

 ➞ This is when my particular interest for Tokyo started to really grow.